MejanH/auth-practice/README.md

-# Awesome Project Build with TypeORM
+# JWT Authentication with TypeORM, Express, Sqlite

 ## Working with authentication